helsingborg-stad/coding-conventions/server/php.md

 # PHP coding conventions
 Specifies how to write PHP.
 This is simply a summary of how PSR works with some small additions.
 You may benefit from installing a PSR-2 linter in your editor.

-The platform always requires compability with the previous stable version; For now, version 7.0 PHP.
+The platform always requires compability with the previous stable version; For now, version 7.0 of PHP.

 ## Example of a complete class
 ```php